pollfish/docs/terms/respondent.md

 **1. WHO WE ARE**

-Pollfish Inc. (hereinafter Pollfish) is a US company seated at 1460 Broadway New York, NY 10036, USA.
+Pollfish LLC. (hereinafter Pollfish) is a US company seated at 1460 Broadway New York, NY 10036, USA.
 Pollfish operates a Greek Branch (hereinafter the Branch) located at Pirri 5 Athens, Attica 11527, GR.

 **2. WHAT WE DO**